junxit/us-congress-bills-112/metadata.md

 - 2011-07-08 — Placed on the Union Calendar, Calendar No. 89.
 - 2011-07-08 — Reported by the Committee on Judiciary.
 H. Rept.
 112-141, Part I.
 - 2011-07-08 — Reported by the Committee on Judiciary.
 H. Rept.
 112-141, Part I.
+- 2011-08-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-08-01 — Considered as unfinished business. (consideration: CR H5829-5830)
+- 2011-08-01 — Considered under suspension of the rules. (consideration: CR H5819-5821)
+- 2011-08-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+398.
+- 2011-08-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-08-01 — Mr. Smith (TX) moved to suspend the rules and pass the bill.
+- 2011-08-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 684). (text: CR H5820)
+- 2011-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 684).(text: CR H5820)
+- 2011-08-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.